IshmeetMehta/terraform-asm-sample/README.md

     gcloud alpha billing projects link $PROJECT_ID --billing-account $BILLING_ACCOUNT gcloud config set project $PROJECT_ID
     ```
-1. Enable the compute api for the project:

-    ```bash
-    gcloud services enable compute.googleapis.com --project $PROJECT_ID

-    The output is similar to the following:
-    Operation "operations/acf.p2-42486643714-242126b9-b72c-49fb-b4b4-53d4dae2101e" finished successfully.
-    ```

-1. Enable the service mesh feature:

-    ```bash
-    gcloud container hub mesh enable --project $PROJECT_ID

-    The output is similar to the following:

-    Enabling service [meshconfig.googleapis.com] on project [xxx]...
-    Operation "operations/acat.p2-1063239217441-cd1763ba-264c-4ec2-9346-2e046fc03062" finished successfully.
-    API [gkehub.googleapis.com] not enabled on project [1063239217441].
-Would you like to enable and retry (this will take a few minutes)? (y/N)?  y

-    Enabling service [gkehub.googleapis.com] on project [xxxx]...
-    Operation "operations/acat.p2-1063239217441-4a50584e-7ee4-4702-9b61-453ba2a5ba55" finished successfully.
-    Waiting for Feature Service Mesh to be created...done.
-    ```

 1. Create cluster using terraform using defaults other than the project: